 The ball of a 3 ways ball valve may have an L or a T design as shown in the picture below.
 Further, this special type of ball valve is available in floating or trunnion design, with any type of valve end (flanged, socket or threaded connection) and in various materials from plastics, to carbon, alloy, and stainless steel.

 These concepts refer to the relation between the bore diameter of the valve and the connected piping system.
 More in detail:

-- A “Full port” ball valve (FB) features a bore size (the hole of the ball) matching the bore size of the connected piping.
+- The “Full port” (FB) type features a bore size (the hole of the ball) matching the bore size of the connected piping.
 Full port ball valves minimize the pressure drop that is generated by reduced port valves but they are of course more bulky, heavy and expensive.
 FB ball valves are better suited, than RB ball valves, for throttling applications.

-- A “Reduced port” ball valve (RB) has a bore size that is smaller than the bore size of the connected piping (for example a tube).
+- The “Reduced port” ball valve (RB) type has a bore size that is smaller than the bore size of the connected piping (for example a tube).
 The media flowing through the valve is, in this case, limited to a percentage (generally between 70 and 80%) of the full flow in the pipeline.
-Reduced port ball valve create a pressure drop in the pipeline.
+Reduced port ball valve creates a pressure drop in the pipeline.

 This type of valve is available with cast or forged body materials (monoblock, or split).